Current Environmental Conditions

 The treated water is discharged to Stony Run in accordance with the requirements specified in the National Pollutant Discharge Elimination System (NPDES) permit issued by MDE, which became effective in November 2016.
 Detailed information on the installation of the extraction wells, and water conveyance and treatment systems is provided in the Corrective Measures Implementation (CMI) Report.

 Given the pre-construction abandonment of several monitoring wells, additional wells were installed during the system construction phase to augment the remaining well network.
 Five shallow and two deep monitoring wells were installed at the site in accordance with the RAP.
-The shallow monitoring wells were located in the western portion of the Site to monitor the conditions in the surficial aquifer in response to pumping.
+The shallow monitoring wells were located in the western portion of the Site to monitor the conditions in the shallow aquifer zone in response to pumping.
 The deep monitoring wells were located on the southern portion of the site to monitor the aquifer response to pumping from the deep recovery wells.

 Groundwater System Operation